Skip links

 November 12, 2022

-The U.S. Army’s X-37B spacecraft has finally completed its sixth mission, landing at NASA’s Kennedy Space Center (KSC) in Florida after spending a record-breaking 908 days in orbit, more than four months longer than any previous X-37B flight.
-The Boeing-built spacecraft also carried a service
+The U.S. Army’s X-37B spacecraft’s record-breaking sixth mission has finally ended.
+It landed at NASA’s Kennedy Space Center (KSC) in Florida after spending a remarkable 908 days in orbit, more than four months longer than any previous X-37B flight.
+The Boeing-built spacecraft also carried a

 September 26, 2022